 Never Too Late

 But then you wake up one day when you are 45 and you start to get stressed.
-So, here’s a plan on how to get de-stressed.
+So, here is a plan to get de-stressed.

 • Income taxes